What are toolkits?

 Switch between toolkits

-Manage tool access
+Manage app access

 Tip: If you need more detailed or specific guardrails, ask the LLM to list the guardrails it currently supports.